goodrobots/devFrame/docs/_docs/02-printing.md

 title: "3D Printing Basics"
 permalink: /docs/printing/
 ---
 All devFrame parts have been designed to print on a small desktop printer capable of printing in ABS.
-No support material, raft or brim is required to print any of the parts.
+No support material, raft or brim required.
 We test print all parts on a Lulzbot Mini.

 For a full list of printed parts, with links to download stl files, please see the [Frame Details]({{ site.baseurl }}/docs/frame-details/#3d-printed-parts) page.